dalong0514/readnotes/20190201读书笔记/2019117Practical-Common-LispR01.md

 (1 3 5 7 9)
 ```

-Note that lambda isn't the name of the function--it's the indicator you're defining an anonymous function.
+Note that lambda isn't the name of the function -- it's the indicator you're defining an anonymous function.
 5 Other than the lack of a name, however, a LAMBDA expression looks a lot like a DEFUN: the word lambda is followed by a parameter list, which is followed by the body of the function.

 To select all the Dixie Chicks' albums in the database using REMOVE-IF-NOT, you need a function that returns true when the artist field of a record is "Dixie Chicks".
 Remember that we chose the plist representation for the database records because the function GETF can extract named fields from a plist.
 So assuming cd is the name of a variable holding a single database record, you can use the expression `(getf cd :artist)` to extract the name of the artist.
 The function EQUAL, when given string arguments, compares them character by character.
 So `(equal (getf cd :artist) "Dixie Chicks")` will test whether the artist field of a given CD is equal to "Dixie Chicks".
 All you need to do is wrap that expression in a LAMBDA form to make an anonymous function and pass it to REMOVE-IF-NOT.